demetriosoccasional verse

 “It is time” she whispered to him through her pain...

-Brother Stavros stood at the small window and looked out
+Brother Stavros stood at the small window… It began to snow again and the spires of the monastery

-It began to snow again and the spires of the monastery were lost beyond the swirling banks of flakes
+Were lost beyond the swirling banks of flakes

-Drifting soft graceful forms against stone walls
+Drifting soft graceful forms against stone walls.

 Somewhere down the mountain, the muffled roar of an avalanche sifted back to him

-Signs of an early January thaw he thought
+Signs of an early January thaw he thought and heard the animals below shift uneasily in their stalls.

 He glanced over to where the exhausted girl slept peacefully on his pallet